Antivirus and Anti-Spyware Software

-Students are responsible for purchasing, installing, and maintaining antivirus software on their home computers.
-It is a mandatory requirement that students have antivirus software installed on their home computers, and keep their virus definitions up to date.
+Students and faculty are responsible for installing and maintaining antivirus software on their home computers.
+It is a mandatory requirement for both students and faculty that they have antivirus software installed on their home computers, and that they keep their virus definitions up to date.

 Many security programs now also include additional anti-malware features, such as the scanning and removal of anti-spyware.
 It is recommended that you make sure your security software offers a wide range of anti-malware detection and removal.